 In an alternate embodiment, comminution of the material can be achieved using different combinations of the nozzles and chambers discussed above.
 For example, in one embodiment, comminution can be achieved using only first chamber 102, primary slurry nozzle 118 and third chamber 110.
 In an alternate embodiment, comminution can be achieved using only first chamber 102, secondary slurry nozzle 120 and third chamber 110.
 In another embodiment, multiple nozzles can be used in lieu of primary slurry nozzle 118.
-The use of multiple nozzles in any portion of mill 100 will help to increase production, i.e., throughput, of mill 100, and will also create more turbulence in the chambers of the mill thereby further increasing the size reduction factor, i.e., the ratio of the feed size of the particles to the product size of the resultant particles, of the mill.
+The use of multiple nozzles in any portion of mill 100 will create more turbulence in the chambers of the mill thereby further increasing the size reduction factor, i.e., the ratio of the feed size of the particles to the product size of the resultant particles, of the mill.
 In a further embodiment, a self-resonating device 602, as shown in FIG. 6, can be placed throughout mill 100.
 In the embodiment shown in FIG. 6, beams 604 and 606 of self-resonating device 602, shown in FIG. 6A, are disposed at a certain distance apart from one another and configured to have a self-resonating frequency, such that the amplitude of the movement of beams 604 and 606 will contribute to the comminution process.
 It would be apparent to one skilled in the relevant art that two or more such beams could be positioned around a center line to create self-resonating device 602.

-In the example shown in FIG. 6, self-resonating devices 602 are disposed in first chamber 102 and in front of primary slurry nozzle 118, However, it would be apparent to one skilled in the relevant art that these devices could be placed in a variety of locations in mill 100 to aid in comminution.
+In the example shown in FIG. 6, self-resonating devices 602 are disposed in first chamber 102 and in front of primary slurry nozzle 118.
+However, it would be apparent to one skilled in the relevant art that these devices could be placed in a variety of locations in mill 100 to aid in comminution.

 In one embodiment, mill 100 may be fitted with sensors to monitor the comminution process, as will be discussed in further detail below with respect to FIG. 4.
 For example, temperature sensors 132, pressure sensors 134, and sound sensors 136 may be disposed in various areas of each chamber of mill 100.
 By way of example, these sensors are shown placed in various positions within mill 100 in FIG. 1.
-For example, temperature sensors 132 are shown disposed in front of nozzle 116, in front of primary slurry nozzle 118, in 55 second chamber 106, and in third chamber 110.
+For example, temperature sensors 132 are shown disposed in front of nozzle 116, in front of primary slurry nozzle 118, in second chamber 106, and in third chamber 110.
 Similarly, pressure sensors 134 are disposed in front of nozzle 116, in front of primary slurry nozzle 118 and in second chamber 106, and sound sensors 136 are disposed adjacent the inlet 124 and outlet 126 of second chamber 106.
+The pressure sensors 134 controlling the cavitation action in the chamber can be linked to a centralized data control system 400.
+An embodiment of this data control system for the mill of the present invention will be discussed in further detail with respect to FIG. 4.